anacfanton/covid-identity/README.md

-# Repository for COVID and identity trainee manuscript
+# Code for manuscript "Overemphasis on publications may disadvantage historically excluded groups in academia before and during COVID-19"

-## Collaborators
+## Authors
-- Kyra Prats
+- Freya E. Rowland
-- Freya Rowland
+- Kyra A. Prats
-- Yara Alshwairikh
+- Yara A. Alshwairikh
-- Mary Burak
+- Mary K. Burak
-- Ana Fanton
+- Ana Clara Fanton
-- Marlyse Duguid
+- Marlyse C. Duguid

 ## More details about files